To help you navigate post-CERB Canada, here is everything you need to know about what government help is available to you in 2022.

-There are certain types of debt that are regarded as good debts like business loans, student loans, mortgages, and investment property loans.
-But they could possibly turn into bad debts if the circumstances aren’t suitable.
-It’s extremely important to keep in mind that absolutely nothing is absolute or guaranteed to manifest as a good debt because market conditions, interest rates, and numerous other variables can change over time.
+However, it’s important to keep in mind that they could possibly turn into bad debts if the circumstances aren’t suitable.
+Nothing is absolute or guaranteed to manifest as good debt because market conditions, interest rates, and numerous other variables can change over time.

 With that in mind, mortgages can sometimes become bad debts.
 When people purchase a home the plan is for the home to increase in value, but occasionally the opposite occurs.
 Sometimes a community will turn undesirable with time, or something gets constructed in close proximity to the property that triggers property values to decline.

 Buying an investment property also involves taking out a mortgage, but rather than financing your family home, you’d be financing a rental property that can help you build wealth in a slightly different way.
 While financing an investment property may require a significant financial commitment upfront, you’ll be able to leverage the property you get from that to generate a regular income every month.